 |Fujifilm X-E1« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Fujifilm X-E1|

 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

-Both the X-E3 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the X-E3 followed on from the Fujifilm X-E2S.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Sony A6500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.